What I Need to Know to Make Investor Referrals

 The third question is: When does this situation arise?

 What's the specific context when this unmet or under-met need shows up?
 Again, the idea here is to be very specific.
 Who are the people this happens to?
 When do they face the situation?
+Where?
 What are they doing at that time?
 Why are they doing it?

-You'll notice very little about the product so far, which is by design.
-Most important is whether you have identified and can describe a compelling problem worth solving.
+You'll notice I’ve asked very little about the product so far, which is by design.
+Most important is whether you have identified and can describe a compelling unsovled problem worth solving.
 That's what we're trying to understand with these first three questions.
-Once you've gotten this far, you should tell an in-depth, true story about a struggling situation in which people find themselves.

 Read also: How to Learn Jobs to be Done